"Never leave", shell-shocked Mali residents tell France

 "I hope that the French stay for eternity.
 If they leave, I will leave," said Alou Gindou, a 46-year-old driver.
 "If it were not for the French, we would not be sitting here today."

-Many residents waved and roadside boutiques flew the tricolor flag as a column of French armored personnel carriers, jeeps and supply trucks trundled north along the route from the capital Bamako to reinforce Diabaly on Thursday.
+Many residents waved and roadside boutiques flew the tricolour flag as a column of French armoured personnel carriers, jeeps and supply trucks trundled north along the route from the capital Bamako to reinforce Diabaly on Thursday.

 THE GROUND SHOOK